scottrobey/StackOverflowExamples/docker-testing/cpu-limits/README.md

-# Testing CPU Limits in Different Versions of the Java
+# Testing CPU Limits in Different Versions of Java

 This project has a Main class and docker compose file to demonstrate the difference in behavior of the JVM when it comes to it's container awareness.